eriktaubeneck/ordbok/README.md

  - Add ability to specify where to look in environment for a variable (e.g. you want to look for `KEY` at `HEROKU_PROVIDED_VALUE` rather than `ORDBOK_KEY` in the environment.
  - Add a private config file type, where an encrypted version of the file could exist in the repo, and a password could be set in the environment where the private keys are used.
 Will require integration with Flask-Script to provide methods to decrypt locally with the password, edit keys, and re-encrypt.

+## Contributing

+If anything on the TODO list looks like something you'd like to take on, go ahead and fork the project and submit a Pull Request.
+For other features, please first open an issue proposing the feature/change.
+Pull Requests should include tests covering the changes/features being proposed.

 #LICENSE
 MIT License